DrLex0/quake-frogbots/waypoint/README.md

 ### Unreachable and untouchable markers

-This is optional, but can prevent the bot from doing certain dumb things.
+This is optional, but can prevent the bot from getting stuck or doing certain dumb things.
 Markers can be flagged as being **unreachable,** which means the bot should avoid getting near them.
 Bots will avoid making jumps that end up near an unreachable marker.
 The bot will also totally ignore items flagged as unreachable, no matter how juicy they may seem.

 To set a marker as unreachable: set display mode `Z` to “Display type,” and use `V` to select `unreachable node`.
 Then activate the marker and right-click (`MOUSE2`).